gerryc89/Trigorilla-Pro/README.md

 - Second Extruder-Hotend DaughterBoard predisposition
 - Mounted in Anycubic Predator, I3 Mega and ecc with 4 inch Touch LCD

-I have recostructed the schematics of this board from my predator, i hape that in some time is possible to implement a custom firmware for this board without change it.
+I have recostructed the schematics of this board from my predator, i hope that in some time is possible to implement a custom firmware for this board without change it.
 The schematics is designed with eagle cad free and is for only for study purpose, only the foundamental signals are drawed, and some components